visgl/deck.gl/docs/custom-layers.md

 ## Change Detection

-Before reading the description of each life cycle method, it is helpful to consider change detection to understant what work a layer typically needs to do in response to changes.
+Before reading the description of each life cycle method, it is helpful to consider change detection to understand what work a layer typically needs to do in response to changes.

-* `data` - Typically if a layer is rerendered with a changed `data` prop, all WebGL attributes must be regenerated and the layer needs to be redrawn.
+* `data` - Typically if a layer is re-rendered with a changed `data` prop, all WebGL attributes must be regenerated and the layer needs to be redrawn.
   The default is to do exactly that, but sometimes a layer can be smarter and limit updates, or more work needs to be done.

-* If the viewport has changed, the layer will automatically be rerendered.
+* If the viewport has changed, the layer will automatically be re-rendered.
   Many layers can thus ignore viewport changes, however, if the layer has any dependencies on the viewport (such as a layer that calculates extents or positions in screen space rather than world space)